Local Development

 Tools

 Your local development environment is a programmable dashboard for your global cloud of artificial intelligence.
-It is a set of tools, like Zsh, Neovim, git and ssh, GCC, C/C++, Qt, Python 3.x and NodeJS, etc., where you can use your text editor and/or your Integrated Development Environment to build applications in your holistic home office.
+It is a set of tools, like Wezterm, Zsh, Neovim, git and ssh, GCC, C/C++, Qt, Python, Rust, Lua and NodeJS, etc., where you can use your text editor and/or your Integrated Development Environment to build applications in your holistic home office.
 Your holistic home office is your private property, which you are responsible and accountable for.
 Value your private property and respect everyone else’s private property.

 Local Development Environment